alphagov/notifications-admin/docs/index.md

 GOV.UK Notify uses [JSON Web Tokens (JWT)](https://jwt.io/) for authentication and identification.
 The GOV.UK Notify client libraries encode and decode JSON Web Tokens when making requests to the GOV.UK Notify API.
 If you don’t use one of these libraries, you must manually create tokens yourself.

-For examples of how to encode and decode JSON Web Tokens, see [authentication.py](https://github.com/alphagov/notifications-python-client/blob/master/notifications_python_client/authentication.py) in the GOV.UK Notify Python client library or the appropriate [PHP] (https://github.com/alphagov/notifications-php-client) or [Java] (https://github.com/alphagov/notifications-java-client) client library.
+For examples of how to encode and decode JSON Web Tokens, see [authentication.py](https://github.com/alphagov/notifications-python-client/blob/master/notifications_python_client/authentication.py) in the GOV.UK Notify Python client library, or the appropriate [PHP] (https://github.com/alphagov/notifications-php-client) or [Java] (https://github.com/alphagov/notifications-java-client) client library.

 A JSON Web Token contains, in encrypted format: